History of The Marine Mammal Program

 Current Marine Mammal Program

 The Marine Mammal Program is a cooperative research program whose principal goal is to extract all biological data that we can from stranded and incidentally taken animals.
 Strandings form our only means of access to better than half of the cetacean species.
 It is possible to gain data on many aspects of the normal life history of cetaceans through a thorough examination of these specimens.
 We routinely collect data and specimens that relate to stomach contents, relative organ weights, parasite burden, reproductive condition and stage of physical maturity.
 We also take external morphometrics and photographs of the external pigmentation pattern.
-This data forms the basis for all of Dr. Mead's current research publications.
+These data forms the basis for all of Dr. Mead's current research publications.
+Dr. McGowen is building an ambitious research program using genomics and morphology to study the diversity, evolution, and systematics of marine mammals.

 Marine Mammal Collection

-The collection of marine mammals in the National Museum is the largest in the world, consisting of more than 6,500 specimens of cetaceans, 3,100 specimens of pinnipeds and 380 specimens of sirenians.
+The collection of marine mammals in the National Museum is the largest in the world, consisting of more than 11,000 specimens of cetaceans, 3,300 specimens of pinnipeds and 390 specimens of sirenians.
 Most of these are represented by osteological material although we have a fairly large collection of embalmed intact specimens and samples in alcohol.
+There is also a priority to increase the scope and diversity of our marine mammal frozen tissue collection.

 The collection is housed in several locations.
 The fluid preserved marine mammal specimens, along with the pinniped and sirenian osteological collections, are located at the Museum Support Center in Suitland, Maryland.
 The collection of cetacean osteological material is housed in the Garber Facility, which is located next door to Museum Support Center.